Karthikeya-Subramanian/Karthikeya-Subramanian.github.io/_posts/2024-01-01-What-are-Normal-numbers?.md

 ## Epilogue

 * This is completely talked with respect to base 10, there is normality in other bases as well.
-* I do wish to talk about how random in mathematics is very different from how we perseve in real life.
+* I do wish to talk about how random in mathematics is very different from how we perceive in real life.
 * The density of prime numbers is also another topic
 * References
   * Champernowne, D.G.
 (1933), The Construction of Decimals Normal in the Scale of Ten.
 Journal of the London Mathematical Society, s1-8: 254-260. [https://doi.org/10.1112/jlms/s1-8.4.254](https://doi.org/10.1112/jlms/s1-8.4.254).